mills5/quakeat-decrypted/README.md

 You can obtain a copy of the port by searching for its MAME hard disk image, `quakeat.chd`.

-Previously, the quakeat was unplayable on home computers due to a missing physical copy protection dongle that would normally be plugged into the arcade machine.
+Previously, quakeat was unplayable on home computers due to a missing physical copy protection dongle that would normally be plugged into the arcade machine.
 Attempting to run `glquake.exe` would result in a `Security key not found` error.

 This modified executable removes the dongle protection, so the port can be played on home computers.